Family Foundation of Virginia: Blocking the ERA

-In January of 2019 Virginia was poised to become the 38th state to ratify the Equal Rights Amendment (ERA), which would have caused the amendment to cross the constitutional threshold of the number of state ratifications required of amendments.
+In January 2019 Virginia was poised to become the 38th state to ratify the Equal Rights Amendment (ERA), which would have caused the amendment to cross the constitutional threshold of the number of state ratifications required of amendments.
 Family Foundation of Virginia lobbied against the ERA.
 In an editorial, Victoria Cobb wrote that she was able to "lead an organization, earning the same pay as [her] male colleagues" without the ERA, "a vague amendment promising vague rights."

 The 2019 ERA ratification in Virginia failed by one vote.
 The Washington Post called Cobb "the new Phyllis Schlafly" for her role in defeating the amendment.
 Delegate Margaret Ransone, who voted against the ERA, spoke at a press conference held by Family Foundation of Virginia; she noted that most of those who had worked to oppose the ERA were women.

 Virginia's legislature passed the ERA in 2020.
 Victoria Cobb said the amendment would "erase the entire notion of gender."